docwilde/google-trends-scraper/README.md

-# google-trends-scraper
+# trends-scraper
-a library to automatically scrape data from google trends using NordVPN switcher and beautiful soup
+a library to automatically scrape data from Google trends using NordVPN switcher and beautiful soup